 Claire has been playing music since the age of 5.
 She graduated with 1st Class Honours from the Bachelor of Music program in UCC in 2003, majoring in jazz vocal performance, and continued her studies in the DIT Conservatory of Music graduating with 1st Class Honours from the Masters in Classical Piano Performance in 2009.

 Eimear is a community & youth worker as well as a life & creativity coach, with extensive experience in music facilitation and choral directorship.
-In addition to working with the schools’ four choirs and looking after the drama groups, Eimear teaches singing in the school and specialises in working with stage fright, anxiety and people who think they can’t sing.
+In addition to working with the schools’ eight choirs, Eimear teaches singing in the school and specialises in working with stage fright, anxiety and people who think they can’t sing.
 She is also the creator of the course Singer Not Beginner, the Level 2 of which launched in early 2019.
 Eimear also loves nothing more than a good community project and can often be found designing a new program to run or course to facilitate!

 Eimear studied in Maynooth University, graduating with a BA in Music and Irish, and a HDip and MA in Youth and Community Work.
 In 2015 she graduated from Marino College with a HDip in Executive and Life Coaching and she was awarded Coach of the Month in June 2016 from all the graduates of the this program.

 Having fronted the award winning Irish band, FXY, (formerly Fox.
 E & the Good Hands), Eimear is launching her solo album, Scars, in 2018, and her current album is due for release in late 2020.
 She is a regular on the touring circuit, supporting artists such as Mary Coughlan and Jack L. For a taster, you can experience the joy of Scars, the title track of the upcoming album: